bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 ### 2. Links are successfully created, and the topology is correct

-The successful establishment of links between the devices and the accuracy of the topology can be verified by running the **`links`** command within the Mininet CLI.
+The successful establishment of links between the devices and the accuracy of the topology can be verified by running the **`links`** command.

 ![vmware_aZdAWNQj77.png](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/vmware_aZdAWNQj77.png)